Spare Pen Club (formerly Writers Club)Come, sip, and write alongside other creatives in the communi-tea.

-Note: All sessions have moved to our La Jolla location.
-There is usually plenty of free parking available along and around Girard Avenue.
+All sessions have moved to our La Jolla location.
+There is usually free parking available along and around Girard Avenue and Pearl Street.

 Whether you’re on the nineteenth draft of your manuscript or working with a blank canvas, it’s important to keep writing (or start, in some cases).
 Sometimes, a change of scenery can help move the needle, which is why we’re offering a few seats in our shop for writers to work.

-- Self-service of hot teas (select teas will be available, including a few herbal options)
+- Select hot and iced teas will be available, including a few herbal options

 - Reservation for one person

 - You are welcome to come and leave at any time.
 Please note that if you arrive later than our start time of 7:10 p.m., we may have already begun a session.
 A tea-m member will meet you to take your order.

 - Please refrain from talking on the phone or bringing outside food and drink (the space is used as a gallery and tasting room, so we want to preserve it for as long as possible).
 We will be playing light music in the background.

 - If you are feeling unwell, please stay home.
 We will provide you with a refund.